A Large Collection of Real-world Pediatric Sleep Studies: Data Records

 \subsection{Sleep study annotations}

-The 3,984 annotation files (.tsv) contain a total of 5,046,370 annotations, among which there are 35,821 unique descriptions.
+The 3,984 annotation files (.tsv) contain a total of 5,046,370 annotations.
 The minimum number of annotations contained in a sleep study is 5, while the maximum is 6,047, and the mean value is 1,267.
 Each annotation has the following information, where an example is given in Table \ref{tab:annotation_example}.

 \begin{itemize} \item onset: The start time of the event since the beginning of the study in seconds. \item duration: The length of the event in seconds. \item description: The description of the event, which may be sleep stage label or free-form text entry by the NCH technician, or standard sleep event label by Natus Sleepworks. \end{itemize}